wlc714/UTC-5440-Assignment_2/README.md

 ```

 # 5. Write to CSV
-Save the results after each run in order to prevent data loss:
+Save the results after each run to prevent data loss:

 ```python
 with open('grid_search_output/results.csv', 'w', newline='') as f: